Billy Key: Between the wars

 After the First World War Key served in Afghanistan and, with the 3/11th Battalion, Sikh Regiment on the North West Frontier.
 Attending the Staff College, Quetta, from 1931 to 1932, in 1935 he was promoted to lieutenant colonel and from 1936 he commanded the 2nd Battalion, 11th Sikh Regiment.
 In 1937 he received the Distinguished Service Order while serving in Waziristan.

 Second World War

 He was appointed temporary Deputy Military Secretary, India from 21 December 1939 to 17 August 1940.
 From 18 August 1940 to 13 January 1942 he commanded the 8th Indian Infantry Brigade in Malaya.
 Key's brigade were the first British troops to face the Japanese when they invaded Malaya in December 1941.
-When Major General David Murray-Lyon was dismissed from command of the 11th Indian Division Key replaced Brigadier Archibald Paris as commander of the division.
-He proved an able commander but the situation in Malaya was at this point beyond salvaging and the British-led forces surrendered at Singapore on 15 February 1942 to a numerically smaller Japanese force.
+When Major General David Murray-Lyon was dismissed from command of the 11th Indian Division, the 8th Indian Brigade's parent formation, Key was promoted to the acting rank of major general and replaced Brigadier Archibald Paris as commander of the division.
+Despite proving himself to be an able commander, the situation in Malaya was at this point beyond salvaging and the British-led forces surrendered at Singapore (see fall of Singapore) on 15 February 1942 to a numerically smaller Japanese force.
 Key spent the remainder of the war as a prisoner of war in Japan.